Page Content

 What is FAFSA for Graduate School?

-FAFSA for Graduate School is for those students applying for financial aid to fund their graduate studies.
-Aspiring students need to apply for FAFSA to be eligible for federal student loans, grants, or scholarships.
-In most cases, a student applying for FAFSA for Graduate School will be applying as an independent and are typically eligible for Federal Direct Stafford Loans and Federal Direct Graduate PLUS Loans, in addition to Work-Study Programs.
+FAFSA for graduate school is for those students applying for financial aid to fund their graduate studies.
+Aspiring students must apply for FAFSA to qualify for federal student loans, grants, or scholarships.
+In most cases, a student applying for FAFSA for graduate school will be applying as an individual and are typically eligible for Federal Direct Stafford Loans and Federal Direct Graduate PLUS Loans, in addition to Work-Study Programs.

-2. With Direct PLUS Loans, a student can borrow an amount equal to the school’s Cost Of Attendance (COA) that includes tuition and fees, boarding, books, stationery, transportation, etc., less any other financial aid received.
-Grad PLUS Loans attract a fixed interest rate of 5.30% (2020-21 school year).
+With Direct PLUS Loans, a student can borrow an amount equal to the school’s Cost Of Attendance (COA), which includes tuition and fees, boarding, books, stationery, transportation, etc., less any other financial aid received.
+Grad PLUS Loans attract a fixed interest rate of 8.05% (2023-24 school year)[1].

 Difference between FAFSA for Undergrad and FAFSA for Graduate School

-While essentially the same, there are two large differences between FAFSA for Undergraduate School and FAFSA for Graduate School.
-The foremost dissimilarity is that a student applying for FAFSA Graduate School is likely to be considered independent (from parents) and is therefore required to submit his or her financial information at the time of making an application.
+While essentially the same, there are two prominent differences between FAFSA for Undergraduate School and FAFSA for graduate school.
+The foremost dissimilarity is that a student applying for FAFSA graduate school is likely to be considered independent (from parents) and is therefore required to submit their financial information when applying.
 FAFSA Undergraduate applicants are usually dependent on their parents and must consequently disclose their parents’ financial information in addition to their own.

-In addition to these two broader differences, FAFSA Graduate School applicants can take out more loans than Undergrad applicants, but at the cost of usually higher interest rates over what Undergrads have to pay.
+In addition to these two broader differences, FAFSA graduate school applicants can take out more loans than Undergrad applicants, but usually at higher interest rates than what Undergrads have to pay.

-Both Undergraduate Students and Graduate Students have to follow the same process while applying for FAFSA, and the eligibility criteria and other requirements are almost the same.
+Undergraduate and Graduate Students must follow the same process while applying for FAFSA; the eligibility criteria and other requirements are almost identical.

 What is the eligibility to apply for FAFSA for Graduate School?

-To qualify for federal student aid that may include grants, work-study, or loans, an applicant must meet some basic eligibility criteria.
+To qualify for federal student aid, including grants, work-study, or loans, an applicant must meet some basic eligibility criteria.
 To fulfill these criteria, the student must:

 • be a U.S. citizen or eligible non-citizen;